Last Updated on

 4. Morakniv Companion Heavy Duty Knife

-Not everyone has $150-200 to drop on a knife.
+Not everyone has hundreds of dollars to drop on a knife.
 If you knew in advance that you were going to need a “survival knife” you’d probably be willing to lay out a little extra, but most people are buying knives to take hunting, camping, hiking or fishing, not to guarantee their survival.
-And when you’re short on cash or just buying your first heavy-duty knife, you can’t do better than this Swedish Morakniv model, which only costs around 20 bucks.
+And when you’re short on cash or just buying your first heavy-duty knife, you can’t do better than this Swedish Morakniv model.

 The large handle of the Morakniv is simply made of very sturdy rubber, but that helps in the weight department (this knife only weighs five ounces) and the patterned high-friction grip on the Companion HD ensures you can maintain a comfortable, firm hold on the knife in wet weather.
 A matching plastic sheath with belt clip comes with this knife.